themesberg/flowbite/BUILD-TOOLS.md

 ## Building the docs website

+Make sure to switch `enabled` to `true` in the `tailwind.config.js` file when building for docs to purge the extra CSS. (doesn't work with the process env for some reason).

 Run `yarn build` to build the static HTML files that will be uploaded to FlowBite.
 The static HTML files can be found in the `_gh_pages/` folder.

 ## Building for NPM registry